puppetlabs/puppet-docs/source/pe/1.2/using_compliance.markdown

 You can apply this class in Puppet Dashboard.
 Refer to the [instructions for enabling MCollective](./using.html#enabling-mcollective) for instructions on how to apply a Puppet class with Dashboard.

+### Configuring the Day Boundary

+You can change the time at which one day ends and the next starts with the `baseline_day_end` setting in `/etc/puppetlabs/puppet-dashboard/settings.yml`.
+The value of this setting should be a 24-hour time:

+    baseline_day_end: 2300

+By default, days end at 9PM (2100).

 Writing Compliance Manifests
 -----